interpretAMR/datacuration/README.md

 Note that there are no AMRFP results for Ureaplasma

-The script `ATB_ESGEM_orgs.Rmd` shows how we used R to pull out AMRfinderplus results for genomes belonging to a particular species
+The script `ATB_ESGEM_orgs.Rmd` shows how we used R to pull out AMRfinderplus results for genomes belonging to a particular species.
 You can use it to extract data for other species, like this:

 ```